-The data (source: HotStats (high correlation to STR)) indicates marked increases in hotel labor costs in 2018, negatively influencing hotel margins.
-Bottom line, we remain guarded about the ability for owned hotel EBITDA margins (barring any major self-help initiatives such as with Park (PK, Buy)) to materially grow in 2018 and 2019 as RevPAR of +2-4% in 2018 and +1-3% (our forecasts) in 2019 in an environment of property-level operating costs of 2.5%+ does not bode well for significant margin expansion for hotel owners.
+2019 margins...not looking so great.
+The data (source: HotStats (high correlation to STR)) suggests marked increases in hotel labor costs through the end of 2018 are unlikely to slow in 2019, negatively influencing hotel margins.
+Bottom line, we remain guarded about the ability for owned hotel EBITDA margins (barring any major self-help initiatives such as with Park (PK, Buy)) to materially grow in 2019 as RevPAR of +0.5-2.5% (our forecasts) in 2019 in an environment of property-level operating costs of 2.5%+ does not bode well for significant margin expansion for hotel owners.
 Again to keep it in perspective, the fact that we are discussing any margin improvement at all nine plus years into a cycle is certainly a positive.